 Breastfeeding is different to bottle feeding

-This goes against the argument that is often given, that being breastfed to sleep causes tooth decay.
+This goes against the idea that being breastfed to sleep causes tooth decay.
+However, it is important not to allow your baby to fall asleep with a bottle.

 Did our ancestors suffer tooth decay?